miguelcb84/coc-client/README.md

 The design phylosophy is use the same structure in the API call and the REST Url.
 So reading the official API documentation, client calls become intuitive. pplying modifications for demonstarting example
-## Installation
+##Installation
+yshyvxshyuxvsghxv sguxvgshbvhsbxhbxshhhhbbbx

 It is available using pip.
-Simply type:
+Simply typeftfxvfgxsvxsouxvsgxvsgxv

     pip install coc